 It can be profoundly depressing and demotivating hence the need to strictly ensure you have a backup schedule, which includes offsite storage.
 Luckily, setting up a backup plan for a WordPress blog is very easy.

-With the availability of backup plugins such as UpdraftPlus, downloaded more than 2 million times and is frequently updated, getting a backup of your blog could not be any easier.
+With the availability of backup plugins such as UpdraftPlus, which downloaded more than 2 million times and is frequently updated, getting a backup of your blog could not be any easier.
 When setting up this plugin, make sure you keep a copy on a separate cloud such as Google Drive.
 It will enable you to restore your blog quickly should your web server encounter any data loss.

 8. Know Your Blog’s Legal Requirements